 While this forum is encouraged for Wyoming communities economically linked to the coal industry and forum content will focus on strategies and opportunities unique to Wyoming, attendance is open to all interested coal-impacted communities across the Western region.

-More details regarding this forum forthcoming.
+More details and draft agenda forthcoming.